KindlyPizza/SpacePort/_posts/2020-08-16-Hello-Worlds.md

 Welcome to the Neighbourhood new Galactic Citizen.

-your planet and by extension yourself has been selected as the site of a brand new **Space Port™** Interstellar Travel Hub.
+your planet has been selected as the site of a brand new **Space Port™** Interstellar Travel Hub.

 This Opportunity will provide your planet with widespread employment opportunities as we begin breaking ground on the development of several **Space Port™** terminals across your planet.